tweag/monad-bayes/docs/source/usage.md

 - `instance MonadSample m => instance MonadSample (Sequential m)`
 - `instance MonadCond m => instance MonadCond (Sequential m)`

+There are two implementations, in `Control.Monad.Bayes.Sequential.Free` and `Control.Monad.Bayes.Sequential.Coroutine`.

+#### Control.Monad.Bayes.Sequential.Free

+This section assumes some familiarity with the use of the free monad.
+For free monad's for probability in particular, see this [blog post](https://jtobin.io/simple-probabilistic-programming).

+Here, the base functor of the free monad contains constructors `Random` and `Score`, so can represent a `MonadInfer` program with both random choies and factor (score) statements.

+We can *fold* this representation with a catamorphism, performing a specified transformation after each factor statement.
+This is how we implement `sequentially`.

+This representation is rather simpler than the one in `Control.Monad.Bayes.Sequential.Coroutine`, and in particular, does not require a manual specification of the number of steps.

+#### Control.Monad.Bayes.Sequential.Coroutine

+The former uses the `monad-coroutine` package:

 ```haskell
 newtype Sequential m a =
     Sequential {runSequential :: Coroutine (Await ()) m a}